-- In all cases where an applicant is to undertake a teaching role of any kind, a Prohibition Order check will be made using the Employer Access Online Service.
+45 In all cases where an applicant is to undertake a teaching role of any kind, a Prohibition Order check will be made using the Employer Access Online Service.
 It is anticipated that this will be performed at offer stage.
-A person who is prohibited from teaching must not be appointed to work as a teacher in the School. - Prohibition Orders are made by the Secretary of State following consideration by a professional conduct panel convened by the Teaching Regulation Agency.
-Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so.
-A Section 128 direction prohibits or restricts a person from taking part in the management of a school.
+A person who is prohibited from teaching must not be appointed to work as a teacher in the School.

+- 46 Prohibition Orders are made by the Secretary of State following consideration by a professional conduct panel convened by the Teaching Regulation Agency.
+Pending such consideration, the Secretary of State may issue an interim prohibition order if it is considered to be in the public interest to do so. - 47 All Governors and members of the Senior Management Team (including nonteaching staff) will undergo a Section 128 check.
+Section 128 of the Education and Skills Act 2008, prohibits unsuitable staff and proprietors from taking part on the management and governance of schools.
 A person who is prohibited is unable to participate in any management of a school including a governor on the governing body or a management position that retains or has been delegated any management responsibilities.
-A check for a Section 128 direction will be carried out using the Teacher Services' system.
-Where the person will be engaging in regulated activity, a DBS barred list check will also identify any Section 128 direction.
+A check for a Section 128 direction will be carried out via the Teacher Regulation Agency.
+This list contains the names of individuals who have been barred from taking part in the management of any independent school (including academies and free schools), under the terms of a direction by the Secretary of State for Education.
+This check is separate from a DBS barred list check. .